middlebury/styleguide/_editorial/h.md

 `Their soccer season ended at 12–4–2.`

-To make an em-dash or an en-dash in Word on a PC or Mac:
+To make an em dash or an en dash in Word on a PC or Mac:

 - place your cursor where the mark will go
 - go to “Insert” in the program menu and open up “Symbol”